For where your treasure is, there also will your heart be.Matthew 6:21

 A portion of the money collected at our church is given again, as we are a tithing parish, donating to many charitable causes.
 Our church provides a space and support for praying, receiving sacraments, evangelizing, spiritual learning, catechesis, ministering to others and gathering in community.
 All of this requires payment of the same kind of expenses that a home or business incurs— mortgage, insurance, utilities, maintenance and the like.
 It requires paying for the expertise of lay leaders who run the day-to-day operations of the church and the priests who celebrate the sacraments with us so that together we can carry out the mission of the CHURCH— sharing the Good News and helping our brothers and sisters in need.

-Learn more about how St. Pat’s fulfills the mission given to us in the Annual Report 2015.
+Learn more about how Saint Patrick Catholic Church has fulfilled the mission given to us over the years.

 PRAYERFULLY consider your GIFTS of TREASURE